 The fragment is read as follows.
-The formal region variable r211165 is instantiated to the letregion-bound region variable r211397 in a call to toString.
-Moreover, also the formal region variable r211165 (of function readWord) is instantiated to r211397.
-(The asterisks () denote that the node has been displayed before.)
+The formal region variable r59007 is instantiated to the letregion-bound region variable r154248 in a call to toString.
+Moreover, also the formal region variable r153984 (of function readWord) is instantiated to r154248.
+(The asterisks (\) denote that the node has been displayed before.)

-Region flow graphs are local to each program fragment in a project.
+Region flow graphs are local to each program fragment in a program.
 A call to a non-local region-polymorphic function introduces an edge in the region flow graph, but the graph says nothing about in which module the called function is located.
 Thus, it may be necessary to look in several log files to find the path from a formal region variable to an actual region variable.
 By inspecting the call-explicit programs found in basis/Int.sml.log and kitdemo/lib.sml.log one finds that both toString and readWord eventually call implode.
-However, readWord is called only initially, thus, we conclude that the space leak is caused by function toString (from the Int structure) being called with region r211397 instantiated for the formal region variable r140988.
-Indeed, by inspecting the calls to toString in the call-explicit program found in scan_rev1.sml.log, we see that toString is called with actual region r211397.
+However, readWord is called only initially, thus, we conclude that the space leak is caused by function toString (from the Int structure) being called with region r154248 instantiated for the formal region variable r59007.
+Indeed, by inspecting the calls to toString in the call-explicit program found in scan\rev1.sml.log, we see that toString is called with actual region 154248.

 The concat function from the initial basis catenates a list of strings.
 But all the strings in the argument list to concat are required to be in the same region.
-Thus, whenever a file is reported (see Figure 17.4), strings created by the Int.toString function are put in the region that also holds the file name for the report (which is read using the function readWord); and this region is non-local to the do_it function, which implements the main loop of the program.
+Thus, whenever a file is reported (see Figure 17.4), strings created by the Int.toString function are put in the region that also holds the file name for the report (which is read using the function readWord); and this region is non-local to the do\it function, which implements the main loop of the program.

-One way of solving the space leak is to make a copy of filename at the call to report_file in function scan_file:
+One way of solving the space leak is to make a copy of filename at the call to report\file in function scan\file: